-- PHYS 501 Quantum Mechanics (Fall term) - PHYS 502 Mathematical Methods I (Fall term) - PHYS 503 Classical Theory of Particles and Fields (Spring term) - PHYS 504 Collective and Emergent Phenomena
+- PHYS 501 Quantum Mechanics (Fall term) - PHYS 502 Mathematical Methods I (Fall term) - PHYS 503 Classical Theory of Particles and Fields (Spring term) - PHYS 504 Collective and Emergent Phenomena (Spring term)

 You must pass each of the four core courses with a grade of B- or better.
 Any C grade must be retaken.
 Retaking of courses is dependent on the evaluation of the student's overall performance in the program including research, teaching, and overall coursework.
+With the permission of the course instructor and the DGS, students may opt to test out of core classes.
+To maintain their full-time status, they must enroll in additional research or elective courses.
+Students are responsible for ensuring they meet the necessary credit requirements for candidacy.